AdiamTsegay/AdiamTsegay/README.md

 - 👯 I’m looking to collaborate on **projects that make a difference**

-- 👨‍💻 All of my projects are available at [https://adiamdesta.com](https://adiamdesta.com)
+- 👨‍💻 Some of my projects are available at [https://adiamdesta.com](https://adiamdesta.com)

 - 💬 Ask me about **React**